K-Laser Therapy

 K-Laser is a class IV Therapeutic Laser that is a nonsurgical, noninvasive and drug-free option offered to clients to aid in the reduction of pain and inflammation in their pets to improve the quality of their lives.

 Therapeutic Lasers target weakened cells and work to increase the speed of healing by increasing the blood flow to the targeted area.
-By increasing the blood flow to the target area, oxygen and nutrients are released to the compromised cells.
+By increasing the blood flow to the target area, oxygen and nutrients and water are released to the compromised cells.
 These cells in turn, release carbon dioxide and lactic acid (waste products), to the blood stream.
 As a net result, energy is created and the cell begins to heal itself by decreasing swelling, muscle spasms, inflammation, stiffness and pain.
 The injured area begins to return to normal and function is restored, and the pain is relieved!

 You will see below one client's perspective and experience with laser therapy treatments: